Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Introduction

 Another reason to incorporate a priori information about physics is to obtain explainable system models.
 It is well-known that the outputs, and consequently the failure modes, of black-box models such as neural networks utilized in learning-based control cannot be readily intuited.
 Therefore, when control designs that utilize these models do not perform as intended, the root cause is often unclear, resulting in the designer having to resort to trial-and-error to achieve acceptable performance.
 Instead, if black-box system models like neural networks can be imbued with key physics properties, such as conservation laws, symmetries, or energy dissipation, their outputs or failure modes can be explained in terms of measures defined on these properties (e.g., dissipativity indices) or violation of these properties (e.g., violation of symmetries).
 Then, desired input-output behaviors can be translated into specifications on these properties and shaped by explainable control designs.

 Finally, we also expect that enforcing such properties could improve the sample complexity of the learning algorithms.
-The intuition here is that these properties constrain the degrees of the freedom for the learned model and hence the model can be learned in a more efficient fashion.
-Some empirical evidence for this can be observed in \citet{miller2020scaling,jsc_pinn,son2023sobolev}, where physics-informed neural networks achieve similar prediction accuracy as unstructured neural networks with significantly less training data.
+The intuition here is that these properties constrain the degrees of the freedom for the learned model and hence the model can be learned in a more efficient fashion. {Some empirical evidence for this can be observed in Miller et al. (2020); Cuomo et al. (2022); Son et al. (2023), where physics-informed and structure-preserving neural-network models are compared with unstructured neural networks in limited-data settings and are shown to achieve comparable or improved prediction accuracy using fewer training samples.}

 Due to these reasons, extending the powerful methods developed in the learning literature to identify dynamical system models that are physics-informed and control-oriented has emerged as a key direction of work in multiple research communities.
 It has the potential to move the identification methods in automatic control and signal processing beyond the limiting assumptions classically made, while at the same time, making the learning algorithms more relevant for analysis and control of physical systems.
 The purpose of this survey is to provide students, researchers, and practitioners with an overview of this field.
 We aim to categorize the types of methods that have been proposed so that the reader obtains a map of the area, given the often bewildering mix of modeling philosophies and approaches that have been proposed.
 We also identify how classical system identification techniques rooted in the control literature form an important pillar in this area and must be mastered by anybody seeking to make meaningful contributions in this domain.
 At the same time, we present the reader with a succinct understanding of where these methods can be complemented and extended by newer approaches and tools from learning, as well as new ideas in data-driven representations stemming from notions like behavioral systems theory.